ronanchris/session-continuity-kit-ronan-v3/CONTRIBUTING.md

 # Contributing to Session Continuity AI Collaboration System

-Thank you for your interest in contributing to this breakthrough AI collaboration framework!
+Thank you for your interest in contributing to this AI collaboration framework!

 ## 🎯 **Project Vision**